Direct access family law barristers.

 Work begins

 Fees are paid in advance into the chambers client account and counsel begins work.
-You deal with the barrister directly throughout.
+You deal with the family law barrister directly throughout.

 Common questions on Public Access family work.